 In a given year, over 20 million American adults struggle with a substance use disorder, but only a small percentage of those people will ever seek treatment.
 Of those that do, the highest success rates—meaning those who have achieved and sustained sobriety—are found among those who have passed through residential treatment programs.

 What is Residential Rehab Treatment?

-Sometimes but not always distinguished from an inpatient treatment, residential rehab treatment programs offer recovering addicts a comfortable, safe environment to live while they detox and build a support system.
+Sometimes but not always distinguished from an inpatient treatment, residential rehabilitation programs offer recovering addicts a comfortable, safe environment to live while they detox and build a support system.
 Residential Inpatient treatment programs often take place in an environment that feels more akin to a home than a hospital.

 Benefits of Inpatient Treatment compared to Outpatient Treatment

 While both inpatient and outpatient treatment have the same goal—helping a recovering addict achieve sobriety while building a support network—they help people reach that goal in different ways.
 In many cases, people who are suited for inpatient treatment wouldn’t fare well in outpatient treatment and would run a high risk of relapse.

 To avoid relapse, it’s key to know the differences between these popular addiction treatment options.